-We continue to provide excellent support to those seeking work, or who cannot work, through a network of offices which are modern, accessible and meet future requirements.
 Most jobcentres are staying put.
-We are merging some neighbourhood offices to create bigger, multi-skilled teams and moving to better buildings, all of which will lead to better customer service.
+We are merging some into neighbouring offices to create bigger, multi-skilled teams, moving them into better buildings, or placing them into shared local authority space, all of which can lead to better customer service.

 In Glasgow, unemployment has consistently been higher than the national average, child poverty is rising, and the use of food banks has increased by 20% in the past two years.
 How can Ministers justify closing so many jobcentres, which provide vital support for people struggling to access the labour market?

 I can confirm that Glasgow will continue to have a considerably higher concentration of jobcentres not only than the large cities in England but compared with most other large cities in Scotland.
 We have redesigned the estate to make sure that we can provide well for our client base, but from bigger jobcentres.
 There are a number of things we can do from larger jobcentres to help unemployed people that it is not so straightforward to do from smaller ones.

 Bridgeton jobcentre in my constituency will close and people will have to take two buses to get to Shettleston.
 Will the Minister give a commitment that not a single one of my constituents will be sanctioned for being late because they could not get there on time because of his cuts?

 We expect people who are not in work to have the working week effectively available for their job-search activities, including visiting the jobcentre and, of course, applying for jobs.
 As I think the hon.
 Lady already knows, the rate of sanctions is down significantly.
 The vast majority of people do not get sanctioned every month, and we run a policy of having a reasonable approach.
 If people have a good reason for not being at an appointment, they will not be sanctioned.